bogzbonny/yeehaw/README.md

    angles which are repetitive (`DynVal::fixed(..)`) work good, however the way the angle is interpreted will likely change to account for cell dimensions.
    Gradients on right-angles (0, 90, 180, 270 degrees) are stable.
+ - All the fancy color types (gradients, patterns) will likely get refactored and lumped together into a common Trait whereby entirely new classes of colors can be created by developers.

 ## Tribute